 Not a great user experience, right?

-For most organizations, it’s best to have a single-level of dropdowns.
+For most nonprofits (beyond those that work in a very technical field), it’s best to stick with a single-level of dropdowns.

 This structure gives you more space than having top-level menu items alone, without introducing unnecessary clutter.
 If you’re a large organization with many divisions, then two levels might make sense.